 Residents voice objections

-A handful of residents testified that they still had concerns about the construction.
+A handful of residents testified that they still had about the construction.
 Beth Benson said that she believe that the Marriott would reduce property values, cause sewer issues and create pedestrian safety concerns.

 “The staff is aware of our unified total opposition to the PUD,” she said.
 “The changes proposed do not even come close to meeting our objections.”